E-commerce is touted as offering new and advantageous opportunities for women. But what do WTO e-commerce negotiations really hold for women’s rights?

 Another reason why the e-commerce talks’ potential for inclusivity and gender equality is limited is that the negotiations are not sufficiently addressing existing digital divides – between the global North and the global South, between men and women, between large and small enterprises.

 Almost half of the world’s inhabitants have no access to reliable and affordable internet, and the majority of these are women and girls.
-In Least Developed Countries only 15 per cent of women use the Internet, compared to 86 per cent in developed world.
+In Least Developed Countries (LDCs) only 15 percent of women use the Internet, compared to 86 percent in developed world.
 Over the last decade the gender gap has grown in many countries (notably in Arab States, Asia, the Pacific and Africa) as most new Internet users are men.
 Access to Internet is especially patchy in rural areas and in least-developed countries.

 In spite of this, the JSI negotiations are largely based on the assumption that the necessary Internet access, e-commerce infrastructure, regulatory framework, and even a certain level of e-commerce consumer culture are already in place in the countries participating in the negotiations.
 This is far from being the case.
 Even many countries with good broadband access face important challenges related to the establishment of their e-commerce ecosystems.
 This is why many developing countries have chosen not to engage in the JSI negotiations, preferring to first build their infrastructural, institutional and regulatory capacities.